rhysd/gocaml/README.md

   GoCaml does not allow `-` unary operator for float values totally.
 You need to use `-.` unary operator instead (e.g. `-.3.14`).
 - GoCaml adds more operators. `*` and `/` for integers, `&&` and `||` for booleans.
 - GoCaml has string type.
 String value is immutable and used with slices.
+- GoCaml does not have `Array.create`, which is an alias to `Array.make`.

 ## Prerequisities